-Tabitha St. Bernard-Jacobs is a designer, fashion activist and organizer.
+Tabitha St. Bernard-Jacobs is a designer, artist and organizer.
 She is the co-founder and designer of Tabii Just, a zero waste womenswear clothing label that is made ethically in Brooklyn from excess fabric.
 She is an advocate for fair working conditions for garment workers as well as ethical fashion.
 Tabitha has been featured on MTV, in MarketWatch, Al Jazeera and WWD for her work with Tabii Just.
 Tabitha also co-founded LIVARI Clothing, an ethical clothing label that launched during Fashion Week Fall 2017 to rave reviews.
 LIVARI Clothing has been featured in WWD, NowThis, LA Times, Forbes, Nylon, Bustle, NY1, Huffington Post, Nylon, Sourcing Journal among others.
 She has held talks about the intersection of art and activism at several educational institutions including the Fashion Institute of Technology, St. Francis College, Gettysburg College, George Washington University and DePauw University, to name a few.
 Tabitha has also been a panelist about the topic of sustainable fashion and/or activism at Yale University, the Sustainable Textile Summit, NY & NJ Minority Supplier Development Council Sustainability Summit, the Women's Convention, Go Green Convention and more.